boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 #define fio_str2u32(c) /* system specific */
 ```

-Reads a 32 bit number from a byte stream.
+Reads a 32 bit number from an unaligned network ordered byte stream.

+Using this function makes it easy to avoid unaligned memory access issues.

 #### `fio_str2u64`